Home Page / Reports / Cooney Report

 Recommendation 21

-Details of proposed amendments should be 'developed by the [AG's] Department following consultation with all relevant parties and released by way of Exposure Draft Bill for public comment [to occur] over a reasonable time of not less than three months.'
+The Committee recommends that the details of any proposed amendments to the Act should be developed by the Attorney-General's Department following consuttation with all relevant parties and released by way of Exposure Draft Bill for public comment.
+Public comment should occur over a reasonable time of not less than three months.

 Key statements